Generating Class-Level Integration Tests Using Call Site Information

 Most related to our approach is the work on \textit{dynamic data flow testing} (\dynaflow) from Denaro \etal \cite{Denaro2015}.
 Dynamic data flow testing is a two steps \textit{test amplification} pipeline \cite{Danglot2019} where: (i) a set of existing test cases are executed to collect execution traces, compute new data flow information, and subsequently derive new test objectives; and (ii) the new test objectives are fed to a test case generation tool.
 The pipeline is repeated until no new test objectives are found.

 In this study, we propose a novel approach for class integration test generation.
-Instead of using the data flow graph, which is relatively expensive to construct as it needs to find the coupling paths, or incrementally amplify the existing test suite, requiring several executions of a test case generation tool, we use the information available in the class call graph of the classes to calculate the fitness of the generated tests.
+Instead of using the data flow graph, which is more expensive to construct than a class call graph, or incrementally amplify the existing test suite, requiring several executions of a test case generation tool, we use the information available in the class call graph of the classes to calculate the fitness of the generated tests.
 We do note that we could not find any available implementation of data flow-based approaches.